sfandres94/uex-audiopy1/README.md

 ```
 conda activate <env_name>
 ```
 where `<env_name>` is the name of the conda environment we have just created.
-It appears in the first line of the environment.yml file; `audiopy-conda` in this particular case.
+It appears in the first line of the environment.yml file; `audiopy` in this particular case.

 Add the conda environment to Jupyter lab so that it appears as a kernel:
 ```
-python3 -m ipykernel install --user --name=audiopy-conda
+python3 -m ipykernel install --user --name=audiopy
 ```

 Check that the kernel has been installed correctly: